lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

 In the article, Keum et al. [-@keum_gendered_2018] reported the best fit for the bifactor model.
-They reported strong, significant, and properly valenced loadings for the *g* factor as well as for each of the group factors.
+They reported strong, significant, and properly valanced loadings for the *g* factor as well as for each of the group factors.
 Our wiggly factor loadings on *g* and the MI scale are likely an artifact of simulating the data from the EFA factor loadings.